mcauser/VCC_GND_F407VE/README.md

 `make BOARD=VCC_GND_F407 deploy`.
 Once the board is flashed, slide BOOT0 back to the original position.

-You can use the Micropyton command `pyb.bootloader()` to get into DFU mode without needing to use the switch.
+You can use the MicroPython command `pyb.bootloader()` to get into DFU mode without needing to use the switch.

 Currently, you need to unplug and replug the board in order to switch from DFU